 Any graduate or undergraduate student who is a business major or has declared themselves as ‘pre-business’ (those who have not met the entrance requirements for the business program yet), may apply for a mentor.
 The commitment for the alumni will be for one year.
 If the mentor/mentee match ‘works,’ you may continue the relationship into future years.
-We will be recruiting alumni and students for the next month, with a goal of communicating assignments by October 15th.
+We recruit alumni and students throughout the month of September, with a goal of communicating assignments by October 15th.

 At the end of each semester, we will ask both mentor and mentee to give brief feedback on the program.
 Specifically, we would like to know, from survey responses, what is working, what is NOT working, and what we can do to improve the program.
 Additionally, it will be interesting for us to learn what has surprised both populations about what they have learned and what some of the conversation topics have been.